Lady Jane Grey: Trial and execution

-Jane and Guildford are buried in the Chapel of St Peter ad Vincula on the north side of Tower Green.
+Jane and Guildford are most likely buried within the Tower walls, in the Chapel of St Peter ad Vincula—though this is not certain.
 No memorial stone was erected at their grave.
 Jane's father, the Duke of Suffolk, was executed 11 days after Jane, on 23 February 1554.

 The executions did not contribute to Mary's or the government's popularity.
-Five months after the couple's death, John Knox, the famous Scottish reformer, wrote of them as "innocents ... such as by just laws and faithful witnesses can never be proved to have offended by themselves."
-Of Guildford Dudley, the chronicler Grafton wrote ten years later: "even those that never before the time of his execution saw him, did with lamentable tears bewail his death."
+Five months after the couple's death, John Knox, the famous Scottish reformer, wrote of them as "innocents ... such as by just laws and faithful witnesses can never be proved to have offended by themselves".
+Of Guildford Dudley, the chronicler Grafton wrote ten years later: "even those that never before the time of his execution saw him, did with lamentable tears bewail his death".
 Jane was considered a martyr by Protestants, appearing on several pages of Book of Martyrs (Acts and Monuments) by John Foxe.

 Shortly after the executions of her son and daughter-in-law, and knowing the Queen's harsh character, the dowager Duchess of Northumberland pleaded with Mary to allow her surviving children to attend Mass.
 During 1554, the duchess and her son-in-law, Henry Sidney, Mary Dudley's husband, travelled to Spain to continue pleading for her family in front of the new co-ruler of England, King Philip, and the circle of Spanish noblemen who were around him at his court in Madrid.
 In the autumn of 1554 Guildford's brothers and sisters (Robert, Henry, John, Ambrose, Mary and Katherine) were released from the Tower.

 Jane's mother, Frances, maintained good relations with Mary, who allowed her to reside in Richmond, although at the time she was still viewed with some suspicion by the Queen, and employed Frances's two surviving daughters as maids of honour.
 In late 1554 there was talk of a possible marriage between Frances and her relative Edward Courtenay, 1st Earl of Devon, but Courtenay, who was suspected of involvement in Wyatt's Rebellion, was reluctant to marry the dowager Duchess and soon went into exile to the Republic of Venice, where he subsequently died.
 She married her Master of the Horse and chamberlain, Adrian Stokes, in March 1555.
 She died in 1559.